Almathex/Project-2/README.md

 ![SWARM](https://github.com/Almathex/Project-2/blob/main/Documentation/ansible.PNG?raw=True)
 # Docker
 I make Dockerfiles in each service in order to build images of them, exposing servies (1,2,3,4) to port 500(0/1/2/3) respectivly.
 I then make a docker-compose.yaml which makes use of configuration files to build all of the containers at once and builds and deploys them as a service.
 In my script for the jenkins Pipeline I login to docker (having previously done so), stop and remove any previously running images, build my new images and push them to DockerHub.

 ![LOGS](https://github.com/Almathex/Project-2/blob/main/Documentation/Screenshot%20.png?raw=True)

 Here are my build logs.
 # Docker Swarm
 I ssh into my swarm manager using StrictHostKeyChecking=no and pull the latest images for my services and clone and move into a directory, I then docker stack deploy accross the swarm using the docker-compose.yaml and giving my stack the name randprize.
 # NGINX
-I then spin up a NGINX VM on GCP and create a nginx.conf, I then install docker and docker run an NGINX container.
+I then spin up a NGINX VM on GCP and create a nginx.conf, I then install docker and use docker run a NGINX container.

 ![NGINX](https://github.com/Almathex/Project-2/blob/main/Documentation/infastr.PNG?raw=True)

 Nginx acts as a load balancer and evenly distributes traffic between the manager and worker node.
 # Demo
 Here is the home page for the app, very simple

 ![first](https://github.com/Almathex/Project-2/blob/main/Documentation/service1.PNG?raw=True)

 Here is the prize page

 ![last](https://github.com/Almathex/Project-2/blob/main/Documentation/service4.PNG?raw=True)

 Yay I won!
 # Webhook
 During the demo I was asked to preform a rolling update, I was able to do this by setting up a webhook, first on jenkins then on github using the jenkins ip.

 ![jenkwebhook](https://github.com/Almathex/Project-2/blob/main/Documentation/jenk.PNG?raw=True)
 ![gitwebhook](https://github.com/Almathex/Project-2/blob/main/Documentation/webhook.PNG?raw=True)

 I am no set up so that any time I push to the repository, jenkins automatically builds and deploys the new version.

 ![branch](https://github.com/Almathex/Project-2/blob/main/Documentation/branch.PNG?raw=True)

 During the demo I merged my develop branch into my main to get the following change, without downtime.

 ![webhook](https://github.com/Almathex/Project-2/blob/main/Documentation/secondit.PNG?raw=True)
 # Database
 Here is a working database that persists

 ![DB](https://github.com/Almathex/Project-2/blob/main/Documentation/db.PNG?raw=True)
 # Errors
 I had multiple errors throughout this project, it first started with getting the database container set up, an error i have made after setting the database up is leaving sensative infomation in my code.
 I was also having trouble running NGINX from my jenkins VM so I made another VM only for NGINX which fixed the issue.